 How to Incorporate a Business

-The word corporation is derived from Latin corpus, meaning body.
-In other words, a corporation is a body that’s authorized to function as a distinct entity and recognized as so, in the law.
-In fact, the most distinct feature of a corporation is that it protects its founders from personal liability.
+The word corporation is derived from the Latin corpus, meaning body.
+In other words, a corporation is a body authorized to function as a distinct entity and recognized as so in the law.
+The most distinct feature of a corporation is that it protects its founders from personal liability.

-From this definition, it is easy to deduce the importance of incorporating a business.
-There are perks such as protecting the owners’ personal assets from creditors, lawsuits and more.
+This definition makes it easy to deduce the importance of incorporating a business.
+There are perks such as protecting the owners’ assets from creditors, lawsuits and more.
 Incorporating a business can also lead to significant tax savings.

 Breaking Down an Incorporation